ET-z/engg1340-119/README.md

 > No more blood transfusions.
 > Now, me and you, we are dancing on the edge of life and death.

 Buckshot Roulette is a 2023 indie tabletop horror video game developed and published by Estonian game developer Mike Klubnika on itch.io, which gained lots of attention and traction among gamers.
-This is a remake of this game using C++.
+This is a remake of this game using C++, with slightly different feature including: different AI levels and item usage mechanics.

-The game feature a mysterious figure, "The Dealer", of whom we play a modified Russian Roulette.
+The game feature a mysterious figure, "The Dealer", of whom we play against a modified Russian Roulette.
 Player and the dealer only has 100 health, and each round will have 9 shells (live or blank).
 This is a shootout until one man dies, and the game will continue to reload if both are alive.
 Items are included in the game, but use them wisely and you might stand a chance.

 ---